 If you’re watching a bird feeder from a window you might enjoy reciting the rhyme Once I Saw a Little Bird.

-You’ll find this rhyme with a freebie robin lolly stick puppet here.
+You can download this free rhyme and robin lolly stick puppet here.

 Identifying the birds